ucl-dark/blog.ucldark.com/README.md

 ## How do I preview my post locally?

-You will need to (install jekyll)[https://jekyllrb.com/docs/installation/].
+You will need to [install jekyll](https://jekyllrb.com/docs/installation/).

 🚨🍎🚨 If you use macOS: Note that jekyll uses ruby, but is incompatible with the outdated version of ruby that ships with macOS.
 [This guide](https://snyk.io/blog/how-to-install-ruby-in-mac-os/) details how you can install the latest ruby and ruby version control tools to enable building jekyll locally.